Tanzania including Zanzibar

-Arusha: The town of Arusha in northern Tanzania rests just below Mount Meru on the eastern edge of the eastern branch of the Great Rift Valley.
-It is the jumping off point for many of Tanzania’s natural icons – Serengeti, Ngorongoro Crater, Lake Manyara, Tarangire and Mt.
+Arusha: This town in northern Tanzania rests just below Mt.
+Meru on the eastern edge of the eastern branch of the Great Rift Valley.
+It is an excellent base to explore Tanzania’s natural attractions – Serengeti, Lake Manyara, Ngorongoro Crater, Olduvai Gorge and Mt.
 Kilimanjaro.

-Ngorongoro Crater: Ngorongoro Conservation Area includes expanses of highland plains, scrub bush and forests that cover more than 5,100 square miles.
-The crater is the largest intact caldera, an ancient collapsed volcano, in the world.
-This giant bowl has been called ‘Africa’s Eden.’
+Ngorongoro Highlands Conservation Area: The crater is the largest intact caldera in the world.
+It has been called ‘Africa’s Eden.’
 Indeed, most of East Africa’s common species are found here.
-Only indigenous tribes such as the Maasai are allowed to live here.
-The descent into the crater passes through rainforest and thick vegetation before emerging onto the grassy plains of the crater floor.
+The descent of about 609 meters/2,000 feet into the crater passes through rainforest and thick vegetation before emerging onto the grassy plains of the crater floor.
 This UNESCO World Heritage Site is part of the Serengeti ecosystem.
 It protects black rhinos, hippos, zebra, wildebeest, eland, Grant’s and Thompson’s gazelle and a dense lion population.

-Serengeti: The Serengeti ecosystem in northwestern Tanzania extends into southwestern Kenya.
-These vast plains bear witness to the largest and longest overland migration in the world.
-Nearly two million herbivores – wildebeest, zebra, and various antelope species – travel in a great circular migration from the Serengeti to the Masai Mara and back again; over 1,800 miles each year in search of rain-ripened grass.
-The region incorporates several national parks and game reserves that protect about 70 species of large mammals and 500 species of birds.
+Serengeti Conservancies: The Serengeti ecosystem in northwestern Tanzania extends into southwestern Kenya.
+The vast plains bear witness to the largest and longest overland migration in the world.
+Upwards of 1.5 million wildebeest, zebra, and various antelope travel in a great circular migration from the Serengeti to the Masai Mara and back again; traveling over 2,897 kilometers/1,800 miles each year in search of rain-ripened grass.
+The region comprises several national parks and game reserves that protect some 70 species of large mammals and 500 species of birds.
 Serengeti National Park is widely regarded as the best wildlife national park in Africa.

 Suggested Tanzania Tour Itinerary

 Day 1: Arusha, Tanzania